hugojosefson/merge-html/README.md

 ## Introduction

-CLI for merging two or more `.html` files together.
+CLI and module for merging two or more `.html` files together.

 ## Prerequisite